hschneider/neutralino-ext-node/README.md

 **A NodeJS Extension for Neutralino**

 This extension adds a NodeJS backend to Neutralino with the following features:
+- Embedded NodeJS with all its dependencies for macOS, Linux and Windows Apps.
 - Requires only a few lines of code on both ends.
 - Read all events from the Neutralino app in your NodeJS code.
 - Run NodeJS functions from Neutralino.